-Third-party Property Managers are responsible for the proactive management of properties at the surveyor and facilities management level, governed by Property Management Agreements.
-Suppliers are vetted during the contract set up phase and during the life of each contract to ensure our RI approach is embedded.
+Third Party Property Managers are responsible for the proactive management of properties at the surveyor and facilities management level, governed by our Property Management Agreement (PMA) and Service Level Agreements (SLA).
+Suppliers are vetted in contract set up and during each contract to ensure our RI approach is embedded.

-Reporting is carried out on a monthly, quarterly and annual basis to all levels of the business, as well as to clients, to ensure transparency over our RI programme and its progress.
+Reporting is carried out on a monthly, quarterly and annual basis to all levels of the business, as well as clients, to ensure transparency over our RI programme and its progress.
 For all discretionarily managed portfolios, benchmark reporting is also carried out on an annual basis through GRESB and PRI to demonstrate our performance against peers.